-The BPI Group classifies its financial assets at initial recognition as to whether it will be subsequently measured at fair value through other comprehensive income, at amortized cost, or at fair value through profit or loss.
+The BPI Group classifies its financial assets at initial recognition as to whether it will be subsequently measured at FVOCI, at amortized cost, or at FVTPL.
 The BPI Group determines the classification based on the contractual cash flow characteristics of the financial assets and on the business model it uses to manage these financial assets.
 The BPI Group determines whether the contractual cash flows associated with the financial asset are solely payments of principal and interest (the "SPPI").
-If the instrument fails the SPPI test, it will be measured at fair value through profit or loss.
+If the instrument fails the SPPI test, it will be measured at FVTPL.